 Certain other conditions also affect the rate at which alcohol is metabolized.
 Chronic alcoholics who haven’t lost liver function typically metabolize alcohol more quickly than non-alcoholics.
 The bodies of older people process alcohol less efficiently than younger people.
 Healthy individuals metabolize alcohol more efficiently than unhealthy people.

 About five percent of alcohol – the amount not metabolized by the liver – is eliminated through excretion and evaporation.
 Alcohol is eliminated unchanged in urine, semen, tears, sweat, and saliva.
 The higher an individual’s BAC, the slower the rate of elimination.

 The breath’s highest alcohol concentration occurs at the end of a long exhalation, where the air was nearest the blood.
 Because of this, police instruct drivers to blow long and hard during breath testing, as deep lung air has the greatest concentration of alcohol, and create the highest BAC reading.

-The New Jersey DWI defense lawyers at Levow DWI Law have undergone extensive training in the physiological manifestations of alcohol and apply that knowledge and experience to help their clients challenge their New Jersey DWI / DUI arrest charges.
+The New Jersey DWI defense lawyers at Levow DWI Law, P.C. have undergone extensive training in the physiological manifestations of alcohol and apply that knowledge and experience to help their clients challenge their New Jersey DWI / DUI arrest charges.